About Infusion Nurse Certification

-Most state boards of nursing permit LPNs to perform intravenous therapy procedures as delegated by a RN or licensed independent practitioner.
-Some states mandate specific training for LPNs and LVNs, often referred as “Intravenous Therapy Certification”.
-It is important that nurses practice according to their state’s nurse practice act.
+Most state boards of nursing permit LPNs to perform certain intravenous therapy procedures as delegated by a RN or licensed independent practitioner.
+Some states allow LPNs to infuse through a central vascular access device (also referred as central vascular catheter (CVC) or central line).
+Some states allow LPNs to insert and infuse only through a short peripheral catheter.
+Nevertheless, every state boards of nursing mandate specific IV therapy training for LPNs and LVNs often referred as “Intravenous Therapy Certification” or IV certified.
 Please review your state’s nurse practice act or your licensing regulations for details.